ipfs-shipyard/js-versidag/README.md

 Returns an object containing the `versions`.
 If `limit` was specified, the object also contains the `nextCids` that may be used for the next iteration.

-If you don't need to fetch all the versions, you should specific a `limit`.
-This ensures that the traversal will stop as soon as possible.
+If you just need a few versions, you should specify a `limit`.
+This ensures that the traversal will stop as soon as we get that amount of versions.

 Example: